doerthe/eye/README.md

 # Euler Yet another proof Engine

 <img align="left" src="http://josd.github.io/images/eye.png" alt="EYE"/> EYE is a reasoning engine supporting the [Semantic Web layers](http://www.w3.org/DesignIssues/diagrams/sweb-stack/2006a).
-It performs semibackward inference and it supports Euler paths.
+It performs semibackward chaining and it supports Euler paths.
 Via [N3](http://www.w3.org/TeamSubmission/n3/) it is interoperable with [Cwm](http://www.w3.org/2000/10/swap/doc/cwm).

-Semibackward inference is backward inference for rules using <= in [N3](http://www.w3.org/TeamSubmission/n3/)
+Semibackward chaining is backward chaining for rules using <= in [N3](http://www.w3.org/TeamSubmission/n3/)
-and forward inference for rules using => in [N3](http://www.w3.org/TeamSubmission/n3/).
+and forward chaining for rules using => in [N3](http://www.w3.org/TeamSubmission/n3/).
-EYE semibackward inference is applied in [EYE text/n3 code](http://github.com/josd/etc).
+EYE semibackward chaining is applied in [EYE text/n3 code](http://github.com/josd/etc).

 Euler paths are roughly _"don't step in your own steps"_ which is inspired by
 what [Leonhard Euler](http://en.wikipedia.org/wiki/Leonhard_Euler) discovered in 1736 for the [Königsberg Bridge Problem](http://mathworld.wolfram.com/KoenigsbergBridgeProblem.html).